 A person can be charged with reckless driving if they operate a vehicle in a way that creates a risk for others.
 If a person is charged with reckless driving, it is not a traffic violation, but is actually considered a criminal offense, classified as a misdemeanor.
-The assistance of the top criminal defense attorneys Fairfax, Virginia residents rely on may be beneficial.
+The assistance of the top reckless driving lawyer Fairfax, VA residents rely on may be beneficial.

 How is reckless driving different than other types of violations?